Building a Strong Foundation: The Role of Data Architecture in Effective Data Management

 Data Architecture: Frameworks

 Architecture frameworks provide structured methodologies for designing, developing, and maintaining complex data systems.
-Three prominent frameworks in data architecture are The Open Group Architecture Framework (TOGAF), DAMA-DMBOK 2, and Zachman Framework for Enterprise Architecture.
+Three prominent frameworks in data architecture are The Open Group Architecture Framework (TOGAF), DAMA-DMBOK 2, and the Zachman Framework for Enterprise Architecture.

 TOGAF is a comprehensive architecture framework developed by The Open Group that aids in the design, planning, implementation, and governance of enterprise data architecture, based on the Architecture Development Method (ADM).
 It is organized into four domains: business, data, application, and technology.
 The business architecture focuses on organizational structure and operations, while information/data covers the logical and physical data assets.
 Application architecture outlines the various applications within the organization and their interactions, and technology architecture encompasses the hardware, software, and network infrastructure supporting the data system.